pghvlaans/sbotools/README.md

 ## Most Recent Changes
 #### Post-Release
   * Build.pm: Retrieve the name of the last package created by a SlackBuild, not the first
+  * Fixed a typo in the sbocheck bash completion
+    * Thanks to fsLeg.

 #### 4.1.2 - 2025-11-21
   * sbocheck: Perl test properly checks perl-involved shared objects